Kent School District to eliminate 45 positions, reduce benefits in the next school year

 The Kent School District is eliminating 45 positions for the 2018-19 school year and reducing benefits for some staff members as part of the district’s plan to recover from a budget shortfall.

+The positions are all in the central-administration center and include 12 leadership roles, the district announced Friday afternoon.
+The people in the eliminated positions were told about the layoffs Thursday and Friday.

 Non-union-represented administrators won’t receive a cost-of-living increase next year, and other non-represented staff members won’t receive salary increases.
-All central-administration employees will see a reduction in benefits next, the district said.
+All central-administration employees will see a reduction in benefits next year, the district said.

 The layoffs and reduced benefits, which total about $4 million in savings, weren’t an issue of personnel performance, Superintendent Calvin Watts said in a prepared statement.